SamuraiDangyo/Paladin/README.md

 # Paladin

-Linux mayhem chess engine.
-Written in C++17
-Started as Mayhem chess960 engine.
+Linux Mayhem Chess variant engine.
+Written in C++17 Started as Mayhem Chess960 engine.
 Only mayhem chess variant supported.

 ## Design goals

 - Paladin is designed to be GUI independent.
-Full UCI support as in Mayhem.
+Full UCI support as in Mayhem
 - Paladin is lightweight and simple
 - OOP / modular design.
 No globals as in Mayhem
 - Robust and small codebase.
 Paladin is super stable
 - Nice internal GUI.
 You only need the binary

-## Link to the variant
+## Link to the mayhem chess variant

 [Mayhem Chess variant](https://www.chessvariants.com/diffsetup.dir/mayhem.html)